Rapid Mixing of Geodesic Walks on Manifolds with Positive Curvature: Introduction

 \subsection{Proof Techniques}

-The main component of our proof is a coupling argument, where we couple the initial velocity for each geodesic trajectory of two geodesic walks so that the initial velocity of one chain is the parallel transport of the other chain's initial velocity along a shortest geodesic connecting the two chains (Section \ref{sec:coupling}).
+The main component of our proof is a coupling argument, where we couple the initial velocity by parallel transport (Section \ref{sec:coupling}).
 We then use comparison theorems from differential geometry \cite{abresch1997injectivity, cheeger2008comparison, rauch1951contribution} to show that our assumptions of positive curvature bounds imply that the distance between the two chains contracts over each step in the Markov chain (Section \ref{sec:contraction}).
+This contraction estimate immediately implies a bound on the Wasserstein mixing time and other relevant quantities \cite{ollivier2009ricci} (Section \ref{sec:mixing}).

+\begin{rem} [Short and Long Steps] The geodesic walk has an important tuning parameter: the amount of time $T$ to follow the geodesic.
+If $T$ is very small, then we can couple two copies $\{X_{i},Y_{i}\}_{i \in \mathbb{N}}$ via parallel transport of the momentum vector $U_{i}$ used at each step (see Definition \ref{DefCouplingConstruction} for a precise definition) to obtain the following contraction estimate (see Proposition 6 of \cite{ollivier2009ricci}):

+In other words, for very small step size $T$, a lower bound on the sectional curvature implies that the geodesic walk contracts.
+This bound does not (directly) imply useful bounds for the geodesic walk with $T$ large, since the error term in this inequality may become very large. \end{rem}

-We then use arguments similar to those used in \cite{ollivier2009ricci} to bound the Wasserstein transportation distance mixing time of the geodesic walk (Section \ref{sec:mixing}).
-Finally, we show that one can computationally approximate geodesic trajectories with arbitrary accuracy in a dimension-independent number of steps provided one has access to an appropriate oracle, allowing one to generate samples from a stationary distribution that is arbitrarily close to uniform (in Wasserstein transportation distance) in a dimension-independent number of oracle calls.
+After studying the mixing properties of the geodesic walk, we study a possible implementation.
+Using comparison bounds for Markov chains, we show that one can approximate geodesic trajectories with arbitrary accuracy in a dimension-independent number of steps provided one has access to an appropriate oracle, allowing one to generate samples from a stationary distribution that is arbitrarily close to uniform (in Wasserstein transportation distance) in a dimension-independent number of oracle calls.
 We also show how to construct such an oracle in the special case where $\mathcal{M}$ is the boundary of a convex body (Section \ref{sec:approximating}).
+In the same special case, we explain how to use pre- and post-processing steps to replace a general manifold $\mathcal{M}$ with a manifold $\mathcal{M}'$ with sectional curvature bounded by $\mathcal{O}(d^{2})$ (Section \ref{sec:discussion}), allowing us to sample efficiently even from ``pointy" manifolds that have very high sectional curvature at some locations.